ybakos/gradekit/README.md

     gradekit check

 Executing that workflow should tell you that everything is ok, or tell you what dependencies are missing from your environment.
+This gradekit is only for OSX and Linux operating systems; it will not run out of the box on Windows.

 ## Quick Start